Collards Manual

 which generate indexes of

-POSTs with specific tags or in reverse chronological order.
+posts with specific tags or posts in reverse chronological order.

 As mentioned above, the examples folder in the project repo or my personal site may be useful to see examples of a live site.